loudinthecloud/dpwa/README.md

 * `fetch_probability`: probability of initiating a fetch parameters request from a random peer
 * `timeout_ms`: the timeout of each socket send/recv.
 A simple flow control mechanism is used for selecting the target peer, combined with a random term.
 In each timeout, we decrease the flow control score of the peer so it'll be less likely to get picked up in the next iteration, we increase the flow control score otherwise.
 * `interpolation`: the name of the method to be used to set the interpolation factor.
+* `divergence_threshold`: controls the threshold loss value to start diverging the models, if not zero, and the `loss` is below the threshold, it'll decrease the interpolation factor by `(loss / divergence_threshold)`, regardless of the interplation method.
 * The rest of the configuration is for setting individual interpolation methods configuration.

 Here's a sample configuration file: